venkats3/pub/README.md

 # Read Me
+## Requirements:
+The application we will be building will need to be able to do these things:
+- Add a new enrollee
+- Modify an existing enrollee
+- Remove an enrollee entirely
+- Add dependents to an enrollee
+- Remove dependents from an enrollee
+- Modify existing dependents

+# Introduction:
-This challenge can be used to enrollment Subscribers and add dependants under them.
+This project is build to accept enrollment of Subscribers and add their dependants, based on the requirements stated above.
 This is written using the Spring Boot framework.

-The stack includes the following
+**The stack includes the following
-1. **Spring Boot** <br>
+1. ***Spring Boot*** <br>
   a.
 JPA - for persistence<br>
   b. mySql connector for database<br>
   c. modelmapper - to convert beans to entities<br>
   d. lombok - for POJO access helper<br>
   c. swagger - for exposing the restful functions through UI<br>
-2. **MySql Database**<br>
+2. ***MySql Database***<br>

 <br>
 **Functionality:**<br>
 A Subscriber is the head of household/holds the coverage and holds the subscription, the subscriber sends the information through enrollment channel and enrollment channel would use this API to enroll the subscriber.
 Subscriber can also have dependents (members).
 The activation status is an integer which can hold status of where the application is and would provide the latest of the status (It can also be used as 1/0 for true or false)